arthurfeeney/Marley-Accel/README.md

 #### Usage

 This is still a work in progress.
 It is very simple to run, but there are some annoying requirements at the moment.
-The main one being that you should have a config file that adheres strictly to the form of the provided example, configs/ex.cfg.
-Then, when you want to use the driver, you can compile and run it like this
+The main one being that you should have a config file that adheres to the form of the provided example, ``configs/ex.cfg``.
+When you want to use the driver with you config, you can compile and run it like this

 ~~~~
 make run CONFIG_FILE_PATH=configs/ex.cfg